Misbelieves, Mistakes and Misses in the Working Holiday Canada process

 If there are gaps in the work history or in the CV/résumé, the processing agent will request a more extensive travel history form (IMM 5257 Schedule 1) to be filled out.
 This is a very annoying form that will delay the application.
 You definitely want to avoid that.

-Until the biometrics step the application process is purely automated.
-Only after you gave biometrics, a human processing officer will look at your application and if something is missing, they will request additional documents like a police certificate.
+Until the biometrics step, the application process is fully automated.
+After you submit your biometrics, a human processing officer will review your application.
+If something is missing, like a police certificate, the officer will request the additional document.

 Residency requirements